microsoft/PowerToys/README.md

 ### Mouse utility

 - Find my mouse will now activate via shaking the mouse with a settings change!
-- Find my mouse now can excludes apps.
+- Find my mouse can now exclude apps.
 - Fix for crosshair thickness looking odd due to anti-aliasing
 - Fix for a hard crash on crosshair (This was a hotfix for 0.55)

 ### PowerRename

-- Will not spells check file names anymore.
+- Will not spell check file names anymore.
 Thanks [@niels9001](https://github.com/niels9001)
 - Autocomplete result box to not obscure apply button.
 Thanks [@niels9001](https://github.com/niels9001)
 - Regex fix